janus-idp/helm-backstage/charts/backstage/README.md

   host: backstage.example.com
 ```

+> Note: Setting either `global.host` or `global.clusterRouterBase` will disable the automatic hostname discovery.
+        When both fields are set, `global.host` will take precedence.
-Please note this is just a templating shorthand.
-For full manual configuration please pay attention to values under `route` key.
+        These are just templating shorthands.
+For full manual configuration please pay attention to values under the `route` key.

-Please note that any custom modifications to how backstage is being exposed may require additional changes to values:
+Any custom modifications to how backstage is being exposed may require additional changes to the `values.yaml`:

 ```yaml
 # values.yaml